-Questions on parental occupation and education are applicable to staff brought up overseas.
-However, benchmarking data included here is based on the UK population, so if your organisation has a higher proportion of people born overseas than the UK workforce overall (17%),30 you should keep this in mind when interpreting your data.
+Questions on parental education and occupation are applicable to staff brought up overseas.
+However, benchmarking data included here is based on the UK population, so if your organisation has a higher proportion of people born overseas than the UK workforce overall (17%),32 you should keep this in mind when interpreting your data.